 Have you changed your preschooler’s wall art since you set up the nursery?
 Every few years, it’s nice to switch things up.
 If you’re still planning to add to your family, put the sweet baby giraffe print in storage with the Rock ‘n' Play, and update the walls.
 Etsy has thousands of affordable printables, or clear wall space altogether for an educational mural from Wallsauce.
 Here are more genius ways to hack an amazing kid’s room.

 As little bodies outgrow clothes, big minds and imaginations outgrow books.
 If your bookworm’s shelves are bursting, it’s time to save a few sentimental titles, and donate the rest.
-You’ll finally have room for the next wave of tales young readers will want to explore.

 Now that most of the hard work is over, save time in the future by going through this clean-up process regularly, especially after birthdays and holidays, as NEAT Method recommends.
 Read on for other great pro tips and secrets to organizing success from moms.

 Toys and parts often migrate under the couch, appear underfoot and end up right on your last nerve.
 While these Shopkins and snap-ins may be tiny, they need a big home.
 Rather than spend time every day re-assigning them to individual containers, consider one big bin or this fun Swoop Bag, which also works wonders for LEGO, train sets and play food.
 The best part?
 Clean up is literally a cinch, even for mini-mess makers.